Paint Or Seek Paint Tier List

 Roughness Matching

-Critical on Bank marble; optional on House wallpaper.
+Critical on Warehouse concrete; optional on Mansion wallpaper.

 Default Palette Only